tableau/webdataconnector/docs/wdc_oauth_tutorial.md

     token value.
 When you run the simulator, after the UI phase is done, the simulator displays the values of `tableau` object properties.

+    **Note:** If you see the message that you are already signed in, and you want to test the sign in process, you might need to delete cookies from your browsing history.
+For example, in Chrome, go to **Settings**, click **Advanced**, and choose **Clear Browsing Data**.

 ---